-After students complete four PDCs, totaling a minimum of 36.0 credits, they will finish the program by enrolling in three courses (9.0 additional credits) that jointly form a capstone project to provide a real-life, hands-on experience in being an agent for change in transformative education.
-The combination of the four PDCs and the three capstone courses provides the student with the 45.0 credits required for the MS degree.
+After students complete a minimum of 27.0 credits through some combination of PDCs and PBCs, they will finish the program by enrolling in three elective courses (9.0 additional credits) and then a 9.0 credit sequence that includes a research course and completion of a capstone project that allows them to synthesize the previous learning in their program and to produce work that that bears on their career goals and may have transformative impacts on our education system.
+The combination of the PDCs/PBCs, the electives, and the three capstone courses provides the student with the 45.0 credits required for the MS degree.